zoisite-rb/zoisite-rb/guides/source/api_documentation_guidelines.md

 Choose meaningful examples that depict and cover the basics as well as interesting points or gotchas.

 For proper rendering, indent code by two spaces from the left margin.
-The examples themselves should use [Rails coding conventions](contributing_to_ruby_on_rails.html#follow-the-coding-conventions).
+The examples themselves should use [Zoisite coding conventions](contributing_to_ruby_on_rails.html#follow-the-coding-conventions).

 Short docs do not need an explicit "Examples" label to introduce snippets; they just follow paragraphs: